SLC.gov

 More Info

-In FY26, the City will consolidate resources from several departments to create a citywide Clean City Team.
-This strategy pulls together resources to address conditions that can lead to crime, like graffiti, abandoned property, trash, poor lighting, and neglected public spaces.
+Proposed in the Mayor’s FY26 Recommended Budget and adopted by the City Council, the City brought together resources from several departments and created a citywide Clean City Team.
+This strategy consolidates resources to address conditions that can lead to crime.

 Increase safe storage